benoid/tonal-music-generator/proposal.md

 ### Other Problem Representation Paramaters

-The problem is fully observeable, multi-agent, deterministic, sequential, and discrete.
+The problem is fully observeable, because the agent can see all possible states, as well as the harmonic progression.
+It is multi-agent, as discussed in the State Transition Function section.
+It is deterministic, because there is no randomness involved.
+It issequential, because previous states are considered when deciding the next state.
+It is discrete, because the set of all possible states is a countable set.

 ## Data Set and Source Materials
 We will be creating our own data set from a simulation we build.
+The generation algorithm will produce a musical excerpt and it will learn from the evaluation function.

 ## Deliverable and Demonstration
 By the end of the project, we will have a system which, given a numeric seed and parameters such as length, will generate an excerpt of authentic sounding tonal music.